afni/afni_doc/educational/shell_and_script.rst

 After this line, you can put whatever commands you want for your devious purposes.
-For *most* considerations, spacing and indentation does not matter within the script (of course, we will mention some exceptions below).
+For *most* considerations, spacing and indentation does not matter within the script (of course, we will mention some exceptions below; for example, when setting a variable one *needs* spaces around the assignment operator ``=``).
 However, it is a good idea to indent your code consistently, to help yourself or other people see where loops and conditionals end.

 To run or execute the script, you can type::